higherkindness/mu-scala/docs/src/main/docs/generate-sources-from-idl/avro.md

 // Make it easy for 3rd-party clients to communicate with our gRPC server muSrcGenIdiomaticEndpoints := true

-// Run the source generation automatically before compilation sourceGenerators in Compile += (muSrcGen in Compile).taskValue
 ```

 Finally, make sure you have enabled the scalamacros compiler plugin so that